Money expert Clark Howard operated travel agencies early in his career and has spent decades as a prolific international traveler.

 What Countries Does Clark Howard Admire Most?

-Clark doesn’t have any plans to leave the U.S. But a listener posed a fun question on the Nov.
-15 podcast episode.
+Clark doesn’t have any plans to leave the U.S. But a listener posed a fun question on the podcast.

-David in California asked: “Clark, you are a person who has traveled many places.
+Edward in North Carolina asked: “Clark, you are a person who has traveled many places.
 I know you love the good old USA, but if you had a choice to live anywhere outside of the United States, where would that be and why?”

 Since this was a hypothetical question, Clark picked Italy as his favorite “not practical” choice.